butterbot6283/Discord-MPC-Rich-Presence/README.md

 ## Folder Metadata

 For per-show customization, place plain text files directly in the **same folder as your video files**.
-The script watches this folder in real-time and reloads automatically when any of these files change.
+The script watches this folder in real-time and reloads automatically when any of these files change — even while paused.

 ### `tmdb.txt`